Nunzio Otello Francesco Gioacchino: The Neapolitan War

 Painting of the Battle of the Panaro (1830).
 The injured General Carlo Filangieri is seen alongside Joachim Murat.
 Otello can be seen on the top left corner.

 Otello took part in the Neapolitan War of 1815, serving alongside Murat.
 He was present at the Battle of the Panaro, as he accompanied Murat during the injury of Carlo Filangieri.
 However, at the Battle of Tolentino, Otello was forced to flee with Murat to Naples, then finally to France to join Napoleon's forces for the Waterloo Campaign.

 Initially separating from Murat in France, Otello found himself accompanied by other Mamelukes in the city of Marseille.
 These Mamelukes would be garrisoned there until the defeat of Napoleon at the Battle of Waterloo.
-Following Napoleon's defeat, the restored Bourbon monarchy orchestrated the Second White Terror, targeting those sympathetic to Napoleon and those who assisted his government during the 100 days.
+Following Napoleon's defeat, the Second restored Bourbon monarchy orchestrated the Second White Terror, targeting those sympathetic to Napoleon and those who assisted his government during the Hundred Days.
 As part of these crackdowns, a Bourbon mob orchestrated reprisal attacks against the Mamelukes stationed in Marseille, killing 18.
 Otello was able to survive the massacre and escaped Marseille.

 On the 25th of August, 1815, Otello fled to Corsica along Murat's entourage to the town of Bastia.
 Murat took on the title 'Count of Campo Mello', and resided in a relative's estate.
 After being discovered by the town who celebrated his arrival, Murat was forced to retreat to Vescovato for his own anonymity.

 While stationed on a mail boat in the port of Bastia, Otello was ordered to travel to Castellamare, Otello's estate in Naples, in order to deliver personal letters to several high profile figures in the Neapolitan government.
 Upon reaching his home, Otello encountered his father-in law, who was worried of detection and arrest.
 He alerted the Neapolitan authorities to Otello's presence who later arrested him, seizing the letters and imprisoning Otello in the metropolitan dungeon.
 Neapolitan authorities were alerted to Murat's intentions to reclaim Naples, and immediately began to establish precautionary measures.
 Gunboats were mobilized to defend the coast, forts were reinforced, and a Sicilian unit was sent to reinforce the fortress of Gaeta.

 Santo Stefano prison as seen today.

 On the 28th of September, due to the arrest of Otello and the possession of Murat's plans, Neapolitan officials sent Luigi Carabelli, a secret agent, to deliver false letters to Murat.
 These letters advised Murat to land at Salerno, where the Austrians had positioned thousands of men ready to capture Murat.
 Murat, deceived by these plans, sailed south towards Salerno but was blown off course by a storm.
 At 10:00 in the morning, Murat landed in Pizzo, where he would later be captured and executed.

 Otello was sent to Santo Stefano Prison near the island of Ventotene, on the Tyrrhenian coast.
 In January, 1816, he was released by Austrian officials.